ACUTE TOXICITY OF AGROCHEMICALS AND DETERGENT ON TADPOLES OF THE COMMON AFRICAN TOAD, Amietophrynus Regularis

 the level of development and technological advancement in urban centres, there remains the need

-s use of synthetic products because they pose threats to sensitive and ecologically
+for cautious use of synthetic products because they pose threats to sensitive and ecologically

-organisms living at the fringes of the remaining natural ecosystems.
+important organisms living at the fringes of the remaining natural ecosystems.